Crane Parts Overview and Design of Crane:

-A crane is a mechanical lifting device equipped with chains, wire ropes etc. In this article we will see the crane parts design overview and the essential parts of the crane designs.
+A crane is a mechanical lifting device equipped with chains, wire ropes etc. In this article we will see the design of crane parts overview and the essential parts of the crane designs.

 The Design of crane parameters are: